 - Chicken Pox: Children with Chicken Pox must remain home for five days after the beginning of blisters, or until all pox are scabbed over and dry.

-- Other symptoms: unusually tired, pale, has a lack of appetite, is difficult to wake, confused or irritable.
+- Other Symptoms: Unusually tired, pale, has a lack of appetite, is difficult to wake, confused or irritable.
+If symptoms persist, check with your doctor or the school nurse.

 NEW ASTHMA PROCEDURE CHANGE 2019